+The City reserves the right to require the contractor to provide necessary inspections and clearances from a certified Mold Assessor for mold hazard remediation.
 The Mold Assessor will conduct air sampling inside and outside the home to assess the level of mold spores.
 This testing is non-destructive and typically completed in one to two hours.
 Moisture testing may also be required in some circumstances and this testing is also non-destructive.
-Samples collected are sent to an approved laboratory for analysis, then the Mold Assessor produced a Mold Assessment Report.
+Samples collected are sent to an approved laboratory for analysis, then the Mold Assessor produces a Mold Assessment Report.

-C. Mold Remediation (if required)
+b.
+Mold Remediation (if required)

 If mold impact is found in the home, HCDD will add mold remediation to the rehabilitation scope of work.
-The assigned builder will engage a Texas-licensed mold professional to address the mold during the course of your construction project.
+The assigned builder will engage a Texas-licensed mold professional to address the mold during the course of the construction project.
+The clearance letter and fees are part of the scope of services secured by HCDD unless otherwise noted as the responsibility of the General Contractor.